Evaluation of Validity and Reliability of the Eight-Item Body Shape Questionnaire (BSQ-8C) Indonesian Version: Mixture Rasch Model Approach

 Abstract

-This study aims to evaluate and validate the Body Shape Questionnaire version 8C (BSQ-8C) in Indonesian using the Rasch Model and Rasch Mixture Model with 408 respondents.
-The analysis results indicate that the instrument is unidimensional (eigenvalue 12.5; 60.9%), with high reliability (person reliability 0.85; item reliability 0.99).
-The rating scale functions well, with Andrich thresholds increasing consistently (-1.21 to 1.47), although the category “Never” shows an Outfit MNSQ value that needs improvement.
-Item fit analysis reveals measures (-0.63 to 0.73) and PT-measure correlations (0.68–0.77), with some items requiring revision, such as item 16.
-The Wright Map indicates adequate distribution of respondent abilities, while Differential Item Functioning (DIF) analysis shows no significant bias based on gender.
-The Rasch Mixture Model identified two latent classes reflecting diverse response patterns, supporting the two-class model as the best based on decreases in AIC, BIC, and CAIC values.
-Overall, the Indonesian BSQ-8C demonstrates good validity and reliability in measuring body image perception within the Indonesian population.
-The Rasch model analysis indicates that the scale tends to measure participants' agreement at a moderate level, necessitating improvements in certain items.
+This research aims to evaluate and validate the eight-item Body Shape Questionnaire (BSQ-8C) instrument in Indonesian using the Rasch model and mixture Rasch model approaches with 408 respondents.
+The analysis showed that the instrument was unidimensional (eigenvalue 12.5; 60.9 percent), with high reliability (person reliability .85; item reliability .99).
+The rating scale functioned well, with the Andrich threshold increasing regularly (-1.21 to 1.47).
+The item fit analysis showed measure values from -.63 to .73 and PT-Measure Corr from .68 to .77.
+The Wright map indicated an adequate distribution of respondents’ abilities, while differential item functioning analysis showed no significant bias based on gender.
+The mixture Rasch model results identified two latent classes, reflecting diverse response patterns, and supported the two-class model as the best, based on the decrease in AIC, BIC, and CAIC values.
+Overall, the Indonesian version of the BSQ-8C showed good validity and reliability in measuring body shape perception among the Indonesian population.
+The results of the Rasch model analysis showed that the scale implications of this instrument tended to measure respondents with moderate levels of agreement, suggesting that improvements were needed on certain items.

 References